Sub-{\mu}m axial precision depth imaging with entangled two-colour Hong-Ou-Mandel microscopy

 The transverse resolution of the microscope is limited by the beam waist of the scanning probe, whilst the axial resolution, which is the focus of this work, is given by the frequency of the beat note arising in the HOM interference.
-To maximise the Fisher information for the depth estimate whilst keeping all of the measurements within the same interference fringe half-period (avoiding fringe ambiguity), the signal and the idler photons were detuned by $7.4~THz$ ($16~nm$) giving a beat note with a half-period $\Lambda/2 = 20.3~\mu m$.
-For comparison to a classical linear optics approach, performing classical interferometry with an equivalent sensitivity would require an electromagnetic radiation source with a central wavelength of $\sim40~\mu m$, together with compatible optics and detection.
+To maximise the Fisher information for the depth estimate whilst keeping all of the measurements within the same interference fringe half-period (avoiding fringe ambiguity), the signal and the idler photons were detuned by $7.4~THz$ ($16~nm$) giving a spatial beat note with a half-period $\Lambda/2 = 20.3~\mu m$.
+For comparison to a classical linear optics approach, performing classical interferometry with an equivalent frequency of oscillation would require an electromagnetic radiation source with a central wavelength of $\sim40~\mu m$.
 Operating at such a wavelength would constrain the transverse spatial resolution due to the diffraction limit.
+On the other hand, classical interference measurements operating at a similar wavelength to the down-converted photons ($\sim 800~nm$) will suffer from phase instability from the environmental background due to their high sensitivity.

+A test sample for imaging was fabricated by depositing micron-scale SU-8 polymer features with a thickness $(10.62\pm 0.02)~\mu m$ onto a silica substrate (see Supplemental Materials) in the shape of a \enquote{KET} symbol (shown in Fig.~\ref{3D}(b)).
+The thickness variation of the sample on a 2D scan is shown in Fig.~\ref{3D}(a).